I recently had the opportunity to work with the Birmingham Tourism Board to explore Civil Rights Sites in Alabama.

 Just as in 1968 our country would rather open more prison systems, militarize the police, criminalize small offenses and worry about football players kneeling during the National Anthem rather than bringing us together.

-Related Post: Sports and Politics.
+Related Post: Civil Rights, Sports, and Politics.

 Today, many of those battlegrounds have evolved into state-of-the-art museums that explain the stories within the movement.

-Civil Rights Trail in Selma, Alabama
+Additional Civil Rights Sights in Alabama

 Over Six hundred marchers assembled in Selma on Sunday, March 7, 1965, led by John Lewis.
 Lewis and other protestors crossed the Edmund Pettus Bridge over the Alabama River en route to Montgomery.
 Just short of the bridge, the protestors were blocked by the Alabama State troopers and local police who ordered them to turn around.